kgroveshok/z80-homebrew/DEV-DIARY.md

 TODO for string, skip the copy of the double quotes TODO add numeric push - does as BCD???? found a floating point maths library. try that TODO add data stack underflow guards
+TODO change default push type as float as that has no prefix

 * Objective: Pushing a number to stack as sole item to parse and display